Cast in bronze and finished in a semi- transparent polychrome patina. Unbased, wheels actually roll.

 "First Prize, Sculpture" and Permanent Collection Purchase Award; Bennington Center for the Arts,

 This piece was inspired by a wonderful day in Old Mexico - exploring the Friday market at Toluca.
-This small hill town hosts a true native market,an array of handmade goods, colorful fruit and vegetable stands, meat and fish and, a wonder-ment of exotic spices.
+This small hill town hosts a true native market.
 The colors and scents still linger in memory.

 This young woman, walking to market with her goat, turns to acknowledge the greeting of a friend, the first such connection in anticipation of a busy, happy day.